IndaPlus23/Turbofishes/assembly-task-6/README.md

 ### [Inbyggda System-mastern](https://www.kth.se/student/kurser/program/TEBSM/20212/arskurs1), här kommer jag!

 Show that no one can write single-chip logic as royally as you do!
 Write an application, which takes one integer `1 < n <= 1000` as input and prints all prime numbers up to that integer.
-The prime number search algoritm must be an implementation of [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+The prime number search algoritm can be an implementation of [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) or any other algorithm.

 Place your solution file(s) inside the `./sieve` directory.